Massahgenesis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script that adds execute permission to the owner of the file hello.
         . chmod ug+x o+r
 The script that adds execute permission to the owner and group owner and read permission to the other users.
+        . chmod a+x hello
+The script Write a script that adds execution permission to the owner, the group owner and the other users, to the file.